Mike Hudak: Education

-Before he focused entirely upon environmental activism and advocacy, he was a computer industry researcher.
+Before focusing on environmental activism and advocacy, he was a computer industry researcher.
 His doctorate (1986) in Advanced Technology (Computer Science) and bachelor's degree (Mathematics) (1975) are from Binghamton University (also known as State University of New York at Binghamton), and his master's degree (Computer Science) is from Northwestern University (1977).
 His doctoral and industrial research within the field of artificial neural systems included modeling associative memory and investigating properties of Restrictive Coulomb Energy Classifiers.
 His PhD dissertation was titled "Life in an Associate Memory: Tales Demons Tell."

 Sierra Club work

 From 1993 to 1994, he served as the Binghamton (NY) regional coordinator for the short-lived Beyond Beef Campaign (headed by Jeremy Rifkin and Howard Lyman), which mobilized grassroots support in favor of McDonald's offering a meatless (vegetarian) eco-burger at all its North American outlets.